maismuka/elk-docker-vps/README.md

  With your VPS's IP address, proceed to http://[ip]:5601

  From here, select log from logstash.
+Refer your Filebeat configuration.